 Confirmation Of Your Place At Cardiff Met

 From July onwards, Admissions will start to receive BTEC results directly from UCAS.
-Providing your results have been received by Cardiff Met and you have met your offer conditions, we will confirm your place through UCAS Track.
+Providing your results have been received by Cardiff Met and you have met your offer conditions, we will confirm your place online for you.

 Mid August, Admissions will receive the Access to HE Diploma results and A Level results directly from UCAS.
 Providing your results have been received by Cardiff Met and you have met your offer conditions, we will confirm your place through UCAS.

 Unfortunately, Cardiff Met does experience a number of issues where not all results are not received, or there are discrepancies in achieved results, and in some cases delays of the full qualification being published.
 In these situations, you need to be contactable.

 If your place is not confirmed by mid August, please contact us to find out why.
 This may be due to us not receiving your results, at which point you can send us evidence of your exam results.
 If you have not yet received your certificates, confirmation directly from your School or College will be sufficient, provided it is in the form of an official letter.

 If you have not met the conditions of your offer and your place is still Conditional, please contact us to check we have received all of your results.
 Once we have all of your results, your application will be referred to the Programme Director to make a final decision on your application.

 You will be sent your Student Joining Pack to be used in conjunction with our dedicated New Students website, where you will be able to download your joining information relating to Induction Week.
 Please make sure you read this information.

 Remember, if you have not yet sent in evidence of your GCSEs, please do so before the start of the course.

 You will be made enrolment ready when all offer conditions have been met and you will be sent an email with details of how to complete the process.
 More information can be found on www.cardiffmet.ac.uk/enrolment.